fastruby/blog/_posts/2020-04-08-our-rails-upgrade-process.markdown

 You can also search for deprecation warnings in the `test.log`, so you can find them in your CI service as well.

-For each different deprecation warning that we find, we create one story in our backlog software (at Ombu Labs we use Pivotal Tracker as we explained [here](https://www.ombulabs.com/blog/agile/pivotal-tracker/how-we-use-pivotal-tracker-at-ombu-labs.html) to help us with that).
+For each different deprecation warning that we find, we create one story in our backlog software (at OmbuLabs we use Pivotal Tracker as we explained [here](https://www.ombulabs.com/blog/agile/pivotal-tracker/how-we-use-pivotal-tracker-at-ombu-labs.html) to help us with that).
 This will make things easier to code review and to test in QA.

 ## Step 2: Fixing all deprecation warnings